-Region 1 County and District Clerk’s
+County and District Clerk’s

 SB 6 Presentation

-August 18, 2022

 See Powerpoint

 Presented by:

 SB 6’s Public Safety Report System Information

 for

 District and County Court Judges

 The Second Called Session of the 87th Legislature (2021), enacted Senate Bill 6 which requires the Office of Court Administration (OCA) to develop a statewide Public Safety Report System and requires magistrates who set bail for defendants charged with a Class B misdemeanor or higher category offense to consider a public safety report generated by the Public Safety Report System.
 The bill also requires any magistrate, judge, sheriff, peace officer or jailer who sets bail under Chapter 17, Code of Criminal Procedure, for a defendant charged with a Class B misdemeanor or higher category offense to complete a bail form and to promptly (but no later than 72 hours) submit it to OCA through the Public Safety Report System.